 | Shorter time | Slightly longer time or a “repeat x3” goal |

-Focus on “pick up and place,” simple posting games, big crayons, stickers, and playdough.
-Keep it short and supervised, especially with small items.
+Pick-and-place games, big crayons, stickers, playdough.
+Keep it short and supervised.

 Common problems parents hit (and quick fixes)